PGPerfFarm/pgperffarm_server/README.md

 Note that there may be issues with directories, since each system has its own defaults and permissions.
 If you encounter any problem, feel free to open an issue.

+### Uploading

+These steps are needed to upload benchmark results to the REST API.

+Login using PostgreSQL community login to the Performance Farm website.

+Go to your profile page and create a machine and copy the machine secret and paste it in the `settings_local.py` and set `AUTOMATIC_UPLOAD` to True.

+After the machine gets approved, you will be able to upload benchmark results.

 ### Automation

 To set up automatic execution of the Client, it is advised to create a cron job for it.